• Newsroom

 How the Experts Institute can support you

 The Experts Institute supports pharmaceutical companies in the classification of regulatory requirements, the practical implementation of AI governance as well as training courses and workshops on the EU AI Act, Annex 22 and AI in the GMP environment.
-Get ahead and get in touch with us: info@expertsinstitut.de
+Get ahead and in touch with us: info@expertsinstitut.de

 The Experts Talk series will also be continued.
 The next Experts Talk will take place on January 22 at 10:30 a.m. on the topic of “Pharmaceutical-grade use of generative AI”.
 To register for the event: